aplteam/Tatin/docs/FirstStepsWithTatin.md

 For that you need to execute two steps:

-1. Install the required packages (and implicitly all packages they depend on)
+1. Install the required packages (and implicitly all dependencies)
 2. Load all these packages

 #### Step 1 : installing